fernandollisboa/blogpost-roo/BLOGPOST.md

 If you'd like more information on setup, you can find in the official [README](https://github.com/roo-rb/roo#readme)

+This gem allows you to impoprt data from different spreadsheet types, like CSV, LibreOffice, OpenOffice etc; but in this brief tutorial we'll only tackle the Excel format, some of these importation steps apply to these other formats, so do not be descouraged to try it out either way!

 ## Importing our data

-We can start with simply initializing you spreadsheet model using its relative path and Roo::Excelx.new:
+We can start by simply initializing you spreadsheet model using its relative path and Roo::Excelx.new, which will instantiate an object representing our spreadsheet:

 ```rb
   spreadsheet = Roo::Excelx.new("./bulls.xlsx")
 ```
-We can check some basic info about the spreadsheet using:
+We can check some basic information about the spreadsheet using:

 ```rb
   spreadsheet.info